-8.6 Flue Tube
+7.6 Flue Tube

 The flue tube is welded to the boiler of the cooling unit.
 As heat travels up the flue tube and slows at the flue baffle it transfers heat to the cooling unit.
 Carbon build up will not allow the heat transfer to the cooling unit and cause lack of cooling on gas.
-In a rough riding coach there have been rare cases where the flue will separate and create lack of heat transfer to the cooling unit.
+In a ruff riding coach there has been rare cases where the weld will crack and create lack of heat transfer to the cooling unit.
 The flue tube must be cleaned periodically, at least once a year.
-Clean by using flue brush, Dometic Part no. 0151404001.
+Clean by using a flue brush, Dometic Part no. 0151404001.

-SECTION 9 COOLING UNIT
+SECTION 8 COOLING UNIT

-9.1 Leveling
+8.1 Leveling